Language Technology Research Group

 Research area

-The predecessor of the Language Technology Research Group, the Corpus Linguistics Department, was founded in 1997, as a formal recognition of the language technology research and development work that had been going on for several years at that time.
-Since then, the research group has gained significant experience in research and development in many areas of language technology: it has achieved outstanding results in building language resources, developing language technology tools and, more recently, in teaching language models.
+The predecessor of the Language Technology Research Group, the Corpus Linguistics Department, was established in 1997 as a formal recognition of several years of ongoing research and development work in the field of language technology.
+Since then, the research group has accumulated widespread experience across various areas, such as building linguistic resources, developing language technology tools, and more recently, in training large language models (LLMs).

 Héja EnikőResearch Group Leader: